 Key Highlights

-- Avalon malware framework released with advanced ransomware features
+- Avalon malware framework integrates CrownX ransomware capabilities.

-- Utilizes modular design for credential collection and lateral movement
+- Utilizes modular design for advanced credential harvesting and lateral movement.

-- Cybersecurity market in India expected to reach $35 billion by 2025
+- Global cybersecurity market expected to reach $300 billion by 2024.

-- Increased focus on AI-driven security solutions anticipated in coming years
+- Heightened focus on cybersecurity solutions anticipated in the coming months.

 Real-World Impact